sparshmishraa/LVH_Patients_Health_Stats/README.md

 3. **Pain Type Distribution**: Asymptomatic cases dominate, with 54.3% of patients reporting no pain, followed by 25% experiencing non-anginal pain, 12.2% with atypical anginal pain, and the rest showing typical anginal pain.

 4. **Age and Blood Pressure**: There is a positive correlation between age and resting blood pressure, indicating that older patients tend to have higher BP levels.

+5. **Age and Max Heart Rate**: A negative correlation exists, as maximum heart rate decreases with age.